Thelymitra exigua

-Thelymitra exigua, commonly called the short sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra exigua, commonly called short sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single fleshy, channelled, dark green leaf and up to eight relatively small pale blue flowers with white toothbrush-like tufts on top of the anther.

 Description

 Thelymitra exigua is a tuberous, perennial herb with a single fleshy, channelled, dark green, linear to lance-shaped leaf 50-220 mm long and 2.5-10 mm wide with a purplish base.
 Up to eight pale blue to pale purplish blue flowers 13-22 mm wide are borne on a flowering stem 100-300 mm tall.
 The sepals and petals are 5-11 mm long and 3-6 mm wide.
 The column is pale pink to pale purplish, 4-6 mm long and 2-3 mm wide.
 The lobe on the top of the anther is gently curved and dark brown to black with a yellow tip.
 The side lobes curve upwards near their middle and have toothbrush-like tufts of white hairs covering their tops.
 The flowers are self-pollinating, only open on warm to hot sunny days and then only slowly if at all.
 Flowering occurs from September to November.